TheOnionSeed/LegoCraneLejosPractice/README.md

 # LegoCraneLejosPractice
-A program to control the lego crane
+A program to control the lego crane(spaghetti code xD)